 The practice of authentic mindfulness begins with the understanding of Non-dual Mind.

-(This introduction is meant for those who already have some understanding of self-inquiry or spiritual practices.
-For all new explorers on the inner path of life, I suggest reading “Mindfulness Primer” first)
+(This introduction is meant for those who already have some understanding of self-inquiry or spiritual practices)

-Today we see many taking to the practice of mindfulness, both in the west and in India.
+In recent times, we see many taking to the practice of mindfulness, both in the west and in India.
 Some do so to gain its practical benefits.
 They seek to address emotional and psychological afflictions, in line with the increasing endorsement by the scientific studies of Mindfulness.
 Others integrate it to complement their existing spiritual/religious practices.
 Of all those very few seem to know, “What is the basis of Mindfulness?” and “What is its ultimate purpose?”
+Any practice of Mindfulness without the understanding of Non-dualism is bound to have only short-term and limited results.

-Let us first review the non-dualism of Advaita (a Sanskrit word that stands for non-dual).
-I prefer using the word Advaita although the popular reference to it is within Advaita Vedanta, a tradition popularized by Shankaracharya in India.
-The Vedanta tag to Advaita makes it a much more complicated philosophy to comprehend without understanding the Vedas system of Hinduism.
+Let us first review the non-dualism of Advaita (a Sanskrit word that stands for non-dual), the word having its context within Advaita Vedanta tradition as popularized by Adi Shankaracharya in India.
+The Advaita tag to Vedanta makes it a complicated philosophy to comprehend without having been trained in the Vedas system of Hinduism.
 On the other hand, the Advaita that great ones such as Ramana Maharshi and Kabir represented was secular and not integrated with any religion.
 They demonstrated in their own lives that the non-dualism of Advaita as a philosophy was meant to be part of one’s own experiential understanding, arrived at through inquiry and contemplation.
+It is this form of Advaita philosophy that is being embraced by many in both East and West.

 Mindfulness as a dualistic practice